DevEmmy/KDE-API/DOCS.md

 ### Update a User type to Seller
 This will update the user accout type to seller and will have the priviledge to list.

+    To update a user's userType, they range from 0-2;
+    0 - Buyer
+    1 - Seller
+    2 - Hybrid (Unavailable for now)

     route: PATCH: "/users/update-user-to-seller"
     if successful, a user object will be returned:
     {